-What does one do on one has some downtime?
-In the case of former Vanity Fair Editor-in-Chief Graydon Carter, you get right back to work, planting the seeds for your next venture.
-In this case it is embarking on a new, all-digital journey, Air Mail.
+What does one do with some downtime?
+In the case of former Vanity Fair Editor-in-Chief Graydon Carter, you get right back to work, planting the seeds for your next venture — Air Mail.

 Air Mail is a weekly email newsletter that arrives in inboxes every Saturday, 6 a.m.
 EST. Described by Carter as “the weekend edition of a nonexistent international daily,” it’s set to appeal to cosmopolitan readers, covering global matters via in-depth journalism, original stories and humor pieces.

 We at Tory Daily were obsessed with the now-iconic last page of Vanity Fair.
 Loyalists from Carter’s reign at the publication will remember fondly — the Proust questionnaire that read like a parlor game-gone-print that revealed a celebrity’s true nature.
 So of course we subjected him to a travel-focused version of our own, below.
 We’re gratified to know he’s just like us when it comes to airplane turbulence.

 There are some days I ask myself the same question!
 I suppose because I think it’s just the sort of thing I would like to read on a Saturday morning, and I’m hoping others will feel likewise.

 Who’s the ideal recipient of the Air Mail newsletter?

 Someone with a catholic range of interests, a kindly view towards the rest of the world, and an up to date passport.

 Roxbury, Connecticut.
 It’s the one place I really feel I can relax and just potter around.

 Last major one was to Provence after I retired from Vanity Fair.
 I don’t know whether it qualifies as a trip—we were there for seven months.

 What is always packed in your carry on?